thousandbrainsproject/tbp.monty/docs/how-monty-works/sensor-module/two-d-sensor-module.md

 ## What Problem It Solves

 A standard RGBD sensor module (`CameraSM`) can estimate 3D locations, surface normals, and curvature directions at the center of a patch.
-That is useful for modeling 3D shape, but has difficulty distinguishing information that is 2D texture printed or painted onto a surface such as our [compostionality dataset]().
+That is useful for modeling 3D shape, but has difficulty distinguishing information that is 2D texture printed or painted onto a surface such as our [compositionality dataset](../../overview/benchmark-experiments.md#compositional-datasets).
 For example, the TBP and Numenta logos on a disk or mug are defined by 2D edge layouts, even though the surface carrying the logo may be curved.

 `TwoDSensorModule` addresses this by building a local 2D model of the surface texture.
 It still starts from RGBD observations, but it changes the interpretation of the outgoing message: